Gabbyton/BeeperBus/data-analysis/README.md

 1. Activate the virtual environment: `source .venv/bin/activate`.

+1. Add the `.env` file from Sharepoint to the `data-analysis` directory.

+    This file contains the environment variables needed to run the notebooks.
+    It is not included in the repository for security reasons.

 ### Data

 The download process will probably change with time, but for now it is accessed